TiloW/SimplePanorama/readme.md

 ## Purpose

-SimplePanorama is some javascript code, allowing you to create a cyclindric panorama for your website in no time.
+SimplePanorama is a javascript snippet, allowing you to create a cyclindric panorama for your website in no time.
-SimplePanorama makes use of CSS3D transforms and gracefully falls back to other solutions if unavaibable.
+SimplePanorama makes use of CSS 3D Transforms and gracefully falls back to other solutions if unavaibable.

 ## Requirements